 How much exercise does a Cocker Spaniel need?

 Cocker spaniels are high energy dogs and thrive outdoors.
 At least an hour of exercise a day is recommended.
+It’s important to remember to feed them a little more if they’re especially active.

 Do Cocker Spaniels shed?